aherbert/gdsc-smlm/docs/fitting_plugins.rst

 This is a bounded search using simple truncation of coordinates at the bounds of the search space.
 Note that this method has poor robustness (fails to converge) on test data and is not recommended.

 This method requires derivatives.

-.. index:: BFGS

-BFGS
-""""

-Search using a Broyden-Fletcher-Goldfarb-Shanno (`BFGS <https://en.wikipedia.org/wiki/Broyden–Fletcher–Goldfarb–Shanno_algorithm>`_) gradient optimiser.

-This method requires derivatives.
-This is a good alternative to the Powell method for the Poisson noise model.

 .. index:: Fast Maximum Likelihood Estimation